 Solution: We can identify the content in each of the test tubes using red litmus paper.
 This can be done by noticing the colour change of the red litmus paper.

-- If the red litmus paper changes to blue colour the solution is a basic solution.
+- If the red litmus paper changes to blue colour the solution is a basic solution (or alkaline).

-- If the red litmus paper changes to purple colour the solution is distilled water.
+- If the red litmus paper stays red, then the solution is an acid.

 In-text questions set 2 —> Page number 22